TLecailtel/ECL-Cluster_Map/README.md

 Clusters can show the distribution of the different markers on a pie chart.

-For example, here are clusters showing the number of UFO sightings in the USA, and pie charts representing the different UFO shapes seen:
+For example, here are clusters showing the number of UFO sightings in 2015 in the USA, and pie charts representing the different UFO shapes seen:

 <img src="img/pie.PNG" alt="pie" width="600"/>